 "NO!
 Crucio!"
 While Wormtail writhed in agony, his silver hand banging on the floor, he conceded, "I suppose that he will, but that's not my point.
 Dumbledore is no longer protecting Hogwarts."
 He finally lifted the curse off of his minion.

 "T-T-True, my lord," he agreed.

 "Then we shall attack the castle and kill every last student there.
-That shall bring the wizarding world to its knees!
+That will bring the wizarding world to its knees!
 I believe that Halloween will be the perfect time."

 Peter's eyes widened.
 "A-Another massacre of children, master?" he asked.
 "I-I thought you'd enjoyed enough at that orphanage?"